Pluri-potential theory, submersions and calibrations: Introduction

 \

 The paper is structured as follows.
-The main results appear as propositions in sections \ref{s:invariant}, \ref{s:integralsup}.
-The main applications of these results appear as corollaries to those propositions and in section \ref{s:application}.
+The main results appear in sections \ref{s:invariant} and \ref{s:integralsup}.
+The main applications of these results appear as corollaries there, and in section \ref{s:application}.
 Sections \ref{s:hessian}-\ref{s:HL} and section \ref{s:secondvar} provide the necessary background.
-Section \ref{s:fibrations} is a digression on Lagrangian fibrations in Symplectic and K\"ahler geometry and on coassociative fibrations in $G_2$ geometry.
+Section \ref{s:fibrations} is a digression on Lagrangian fibrations in Symplectic geometry and on coassociative fibrations in $G_2$ geometry.

 \

 \textit{Remark. }All our submanifolds will be without boundary.
 Our geometric applications allow us to mostly restrict to smooth PSH functions.
 This choice also helps us to stay focused on the main goals of the paper.
 Standard techniques of pluri-potential theory, as extended by Harvey-Lawson \cite{HL3}, would allow weaker notions of PSH functions, based on upper semi-continuous functions.